hhandika/segul/README.md

 Availabilities: all subcommands

 For a single output task, such as converting a single file, or concatenating alignment, the output will be the file name for the output.
 For a multiple output task, such as converting multiple files to a different format, the output will be the directory name for the output.
-The app will use the input file name for the each output file.
+The app will use the input file name for each output file.

 The app by default write to the current working directory.